 - This quest in World of Warcraft is an obvious parody.

-- Avatar The Last Airbender has an example involving Firebending.
-In a flashback to Zuko's childhood, Azula demonstrated a "game" by fireblasting an apple set on Mai's head.
-She successfully hit the apple, but Mai started freaking out from having a burning apple on her head and Zuko, trying to help her, accidentally knocked her into the fountain.
-All this because Azula suspected Mai had a crush on Zuko.
+- An example involving Firebending: in a flashback to Zuko's childhood, Azula demonstrates a "game" by fireblasting an apple set on Mai's head.
+She successfully hit the apple, but Mai starts freaking out from having a burning apple on her head and Zuko, trying to help her, accidentally knocks her into the fountain.
+All this because Azula suspected that Mai has a crush on Zuko.

 - The extra comic "Going Home Again" shows how Zuko and Mai get together.
 After Azula ruins the dinner she set up by giggling in the bushes with Ty Lee, the couple go on a walk where they run into Jin.
 Mai, suspecting a history, demonstrates her knife throwing prowess by standing Zuko in front of a fountain, sticking a fish on his head and then chucking an icicle at the fish.
 She then offers Jin another icicle to try it out for herself.
 Jin hurls it a Zuko who dives out of the way and falls into the fountain.
 And to top it all off, Mai leans over him and says, "Now we're even."

 - On the Classic Disney Short "The Tortoise and the Hare", Max Hare shows off his speed by shooting an arrow, running ahead of it, standing in front of the target with an apple on his head, and letting the arrow split the apple in two.